Baoulé people: Kple Kple

-This is an example of a bo nu amuin mask, representing that of a animal with bared teeth.
+This is an example of a bo nu amuin mask, representing that of an animal with bared teeth.

 One variation of the goli mask, are the kple kple masks, also known as kouassi gbe.
 Despite being related to the goli masks, they're not to the same level of significance; they are rather seen as mundane by the Baoulé peoples.
 The kple kple masks are seen as the offspring of the goli masks and are often worn by children as a means of entertaining themselves.
 They are rarely, if not never, used within the traditional goli performance.
 They are, however, still used in more playful and frivolous acts of dance.
 In appearance. they can have slight variations, but generally are in the shape of a circle or ellipse.
 They often consist of a main solid color, usually red or black, along with accents of other accompanying colors.
 The top portion sprouts rounding horns, and the face includes eyes, which can vary in shape, and a rectangular mouth that allows the wearer to see through.
 The back is draped in red netting and vegetable fibers, which conceals the majority of the wearer.

 Example of a mblo mask, adorning various accessories on the to and sides of the head.